Jump to:Page Content

 |VNSNY CHOICE distributing batteries, flashlights, bottled water, and other supplies, and working as a charging station.

-Nearly 120 years ago, the first visiting nurse in New York climbed a flight of stairs on the Lower East Side.
+In 1893, the first visiting nurse in New York climbed a flight of stairs on the Lower East Side.
 Then as now, our mission has been to provide vital care to New York City residents at home and in our communities.
 That mission is never more important than in times of crisis, like the aftermath of Superstorm Sandy.

 On Saturday and Sunday, nurses and nurse managers called patients to see if they would be evacuating, and to make sure those remaining at home had supplies—from flashlights and batteries to medication and oxygen tanks.
 Once we knew our patients were safe, we called far-off family members to let them know their loved ones would be cared for and that VNSNY had emergency systems in place.

-Knowing that it might be difficult to get to their patients after the subway system shut down, many nurses saw patients who were scheduled for Monday on Sunday, and our affiliate Partners in Care sent home health aides to move in with high-risk patients so they would have food, medications, companionship and assistance with bathing and personal care throughout the storm and its aftermath.
+Knowing that it might be difficult to get to their patients after the subway system shut down, many nurses saw patients who were scheduled for Monday on Sunday, and Partners in Care sent home health aides to move in with high-risk patients so they would have food, medications, companionship and assistance with bathing and personal care throughout the storm and its aftermath.
 Many aides walked long distances, often leaving families at home, to stay at their patients’ sides.

 During and after the storm, more than 5,000 nurses, aides, social workers and other staff and clinicians were out seeing patients to make sure they were safe and had supplies.
 Many left homes that were flooded or damaged by fire, unsure when they would return.
 With no public transportation, our staff drove or took cabs, rode bicycles, took to skates or walked—often miles—to see their patients.
 Some crossed police barricades to provide emergency care to patients and navigated busy intersections with darkened or fallen traffic lights.
 Others waded for blocks through knee-high water.
 Once they arrived at patients’ buildings, they had to get past defunct electronic buzzers and then climbed pitch-black stairways to see patients, whether they were on the second or 17th floor.
 Some nurses worked with flashlights strapped to their heads or held them in their mouths while they changed bandages.